 Hydrangea Wilting Due to Dry Soil Conditions

-The word hydrangea is derived from ‘hydra’ meaning water which is an indication of the preferred conditions of hydrangea plants.
+The word hydrangea is derived from ‘hydra,’ which means water, which indicates the preferred conditions of hydrangea plants.

-The most common reason for a wilting hydrangea is drought stress due to poor soil, lack of watering or rainfall and excess heat.
+Whenever I see a wilting hydrangea, my first instinct is to check the soil the most common reason that I see for a wilting hydrangea is drought stress due to poor soil, lack of watering or rainfall, and excess heat.
 Hydrangeas require the soil to be consistently moist around the root system to avoid a wilting appearance.

-Hydrangeas grow naturally in woodland environments in dappled light, with soil that is composed of lots of organic matter (leaf mold) that retains lots of moisture around the root system.
+Hydrangeas grow naturally in woodland environments in dappled light.
+The soil is composed of lots of organic matter (leaf mold) that retains moisture around the root system.

-If your hydrangea is in an area of full sun or sun during the middle of the day and the afternoon (when temperatures are highest) then the hydrangea leaves can scorch brown and wilt as the large leaves are losing more moisture then the roots can draw up.
+If your hydrangea is in an area of full sun or sun during the middle of the day and the afternoon (when temperatures are highest) then the hydrangea leaves can scorch brown and wilt as the large leaves lose more moisture then the roots can draw up.

-Sandy or stony soils also drain too quickly for the hydrangea roots to draw up moisture causing dry soil conditions which results in the hydrangea leaves and flowers wilting.
+We should also be aware that sandy or stony soils also drain too quickly for the hydrangea roots to draw up moisture, causing dry soil conditions that result in the hydrangea leaves and flowers wilting.

-Hydrangeas are also one of the first plants in the garden to suffer with wilting leaves in a heat wave or drought thanks to their high demand for moisture.
+In my experience, hydrangeas are also one of the first plants in the garden to suffer from wilting leaves in a heat wave or drought, thanks to their high demand for moisture.

-Therefore to prevent a hydrangea from wilting it is important to recreate their preferred conditions in your garden…
+Therefore, to prevent a hydrangea from wilting, we need to recreate their preferred conditions in your garden…

-How to Revive a Wilting Hydrangea Suffering Drought Stress
+How I Revive Wilting Hydrangeas Suffering Drought Stress

-- Plant, transplant or move the hydrangea (if it is in a pot) to an area of morning sun followed by afternoon shade (or dappled light during day).
-Morning sun ensures the hydrangeas has enough sunlight to display flowers and shade in the afternoon protects the hydrangea from the hottest part of the day to prevent the leaves scorching and wilting.
+- I first plant, transplant, or move the hydrangea (if it is in a pot) to an area of morning sun followed by afternoon shade (or dappled light during the day).
+The morning sun ensures the hydrangeas have enough sunlight to display flowers, and shade in the afternoon protects the hydrangea from the hottest part of the day to prevent the leaves from scorching and wilting.

-- The best time to transplant hydrangeas is in the Spring or Fall rather then Summer, to allow the hydrangea’s roots system to establish in the soil without having to contend with intense Summer temperatures.
-If your hydrangea is wilting in the Summer I would advise you to shade your hydrangea temporarily in the afternoons until it is safer to transplant the hydrangea in Fall when temperatures are cooler so it has the best chance of reviving.
+- The best time to transplant hydrangeas is in the Spring or Fall rather than Summer to allow the hydrangea’s root system to establish in the soil without having to contend with intense Summer temperatures.
+If your hydrangea is wilting in the Summer, I would advise you to shade it temporarily in the afternoons until it is safer to transplant it in the Fall when temperatures are cooler so it has the best chance of reviving.
+I sometimes use a sun umbrella to provide shade if a hydrangea is wilting.

 - If your soil is sandy, stony and draining very quickly then ideally you should replant the hydrangea in an area of the garden that has been well prepared with lots of compost, leaf mold or well rotted manure to a depth of 18 inches (to accommodate the hydrangea’s root system) which helps to recreate the moist soil conditions that hydrangeas require to prevent wilting.

-- If it is too difficult to remove your wilting hydrangea then give your hydrangea a really generous soak with a hose to ensure the soil is evenly moist and then apply a 2 inch layer of mulch to the surface of the soil around your hydrangea to help conserve moisture.
+- If it is too difficult to remove your wilting hydrangea, give it a really generous soak with a hose to ensure the soil is evenly moist.
+Then, apply a 2-inch layer of mulch to the surface of the soil around your hydrangea to help conserve moisture.

-- The best materials for mulch are compost, leaf mold, or well rotted manure as all three materials retain moisture, improve the soil structure and add nutrients to the soil.
-Apply a mulch a the start of Spring every year after soaking the soil and ensure that the mulch is not in contact with the growth above ground as consistently moist material can rot the living wood that is above the soil line.
+- The best mulch materials are compost, leaf mold, or well-rotted manure as all three materials retain moisture, improve the soil structure, and add nutrients to the soil.
+I apply a mulch at the start of Spring every year after soaking the soil and ensure that the mulch is not in contact with the growth above ground, as consistently moist material can rot the living wood that is above the soil line.

 - Water your hydrangea as often as required to keep the soil moist (but not saturated).
-Exactly how often to water hydrangeas depends on a wide variety of factors so there is no universal advice when it comes to how often to water your hydrangeas.
-Ensure the soil is moist to a fingers depth.
-If the soil feels as though it is starting to dry, give the hydrangea a generous soak.
+Exactly how often to water your hydrangeas depends on a wide variety of factors, so I don’t have any universal advice regarding how often to water your hydrangeas.
+But as a general rule I ensure the soil is moist to a finger depth.
+If the soil feels as though it is starting to dry, give the hydrangea a generous soak whilst it is wilting.

-By recreating the hydrangeas preferred growing conditions and ensuring that the surrounding soil is consistently moist they hydrangea should recover from its wilting appearance.
+By recreating the hydrangea’s preferred growing conditions and ensuring that the surrounding soil is consistently moist, I usually see the hydrangea recover in 2 or 3 weeks.

-When hydrangeas are cultivated in nurseries to be sold commercially they are grown in a very specific, controlled green house environment.
-Conditions such as temperature, humidity, watering, sunlight, air flow soil structure are all consistent and designed to grow the hydrangeas for sale.
+From working in the industry myself at my day job at a garden nursery, I know hydrangeas are cultivated in a very specific, controlled greenhouse environment when grown commercially for sale.
+Conditions such as temperature, humidity, watering, sunlight, air flow, and soil structure are all consistent and designed to grow the hydrangeas for sale.

-The hydrangea adapts to growing in this specific controlled environment.
-When you plant your hydrangeas in your garden the contrast in conditions can cause transplant shock as the hydrangea has to adapt to a new set of conditions.
+I learned that hydrangeas adapt to growing in this specific controlled environment.
+When we plant our hydrangeas in our gardens, the contrast in conditions can cause transplant shock, as the hydrangea has to adapt to a new set of conditions.

 This shock often causes the hydrangea to wilt as a sign of stress.

-The roots has to adapt to a new soil structure which may not retain as much moisture or perhaps the increased air flow is sapping too much moisture from the leaves.
+We also need to consider that the roots must adapt to a new soil structure that may not retain as much moisture, or perhaps the increased airflow is sapping too much moisture from the leaves.

-If the leaves are losing too much moisture they hydrangea wilts as a survival strategy as wilting effectively reduces the surface area of the leaf from which it can loose water, until the roots can establish in the new soil and draw up water more effectively.
+If the leaves are losing too much moisture, the hydrangea wilts as a survival strategy.
+Wilting effectively reduces the leaf’s surface area from which it can lose water until the roots can establish in the new soil and draw up water more effectively.

-For this reason I recommend buying new hydrangeas from a nursery that is close to your home, as they are more likely to be suited to the local conditions whereas some large garden centers can even import hydrangeas from different counties so they are not as well adapted to the local climate.
+For this reason, I recommend buying new hydrangeas from a nursery close to your home, as they are more likely to be suited to the local conditions.
+Some large garden centers that I know of import hydrangeas from different countries, so they are not as well adapted to the local climate.

-- Even with the best of conditions and locations hydrangeas can still wilt as they adjust to the new soil conditions.
-In the meantime, water the hydrangea often to encourage root development and the hydrangea should start to revive.
+- Even with the best conditions and locations, hydrangeas can still wilt as they adjust to new soil conditions.
+In the meantime, I recommend that the hydrangea be watered often to encourage root development, and the hydrangea should start reviving.

-- Apply a 2 inch layer of mulch around any hydrangeas that have just been planted.
-This helps to conserve moisture in the soil and prevent the sun shining directly on the soil which can dry it out too quickly.
+- I always apply a 2-inch layer of mulch around any hydrangeas that have just been planted.
+This helps conserve moisture in the soil and prevents the sun from shining directly on the soil, which can dry it out too quickly.

-The most important thing to remember is that the roots require time to establish after planting which means the hydrangea cannot uptake moisture as effectively until it becomes more established.
+The most important thing to remember is that the roots require time to establish after planting, which means the hydrangea cannot uptake moisture effectively until it becomes more established.

 This is why frequent watering is so important for wilting hydrangeas after planting.